jesshill/Onish_lab/protocols/Transgenics_Microinjection_Crosses/EON_Lab_Microinjection-Transgene-Integration.md

 ### **EQUIPMENT**

 - Microinjection needles
-  - Pull needles and store
+  - Pull desired needles and store safely
 - Injection pads
   - Make 1% w/v agar pads with Nanopore water.
     - Heat in microwave.
 Dispense while hot using Pasteur Pipette.
-Technique is to use 1 drop per coverslip and let another coverslip drop on top, have the slides with about 3 strips of tape on them to rest the top coverslip on.
+Technique is to use 1 drop per coverslip and let another coverslip drop on top, have the slides with ~3 strips of tape on them to rest the top coverslip on.
 Then let cool ~5 min and uncover.
 Dry pads overnight.
     - Alternatively, can make 1.5% or 2% pads.
     - Alternatively, can make same day and dry in 37C incubator.
   - Use the 22x50 glass coverslips (Fisher, cat: 12-548-5E) to mount the agar pad on and to flatten the agar drop.